lossanna/RestoreNet/data/raw/README_rawdata.md

 - List of unique species codes (although there are some duplicates when there are conflicting lifeforms or names for the same code).
 - Output written directly from R and edited in a new file.

-`output-species4_codes-missing-2x2plot.csv`
+`output-species4.1_location-dependent.csv`
+- List of codes for location-dependent species in subplot data.
+Site, Duration, and Lifeform information is filled out for the second part of the list, which came from codes missing from the `master-species_native.xlsx` list, and had been manually input into `edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
+- Site, Duration, and Lifeform information is not yet entered for codes that were included in the `master-species_native.xlsx` list.
+- Output written directly from R and edited in a new file, in combination with `output-species4.2.csv`.

+`output-species4.2_location-dependent_xlsx_sites`
+- List of codes from the `master-species_native.xlsx` list, with their Site and Region information.
+- Output written directly from R and edited in a new file, in combination with `output-species4.1.csv`.

+`output-species5_codes-missing-2x2plot.csv`
-- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in species list.
+- List of codes that were in the 2x2 plot data (`AllPlotData` tab in `Master.xlsx`), but not yet in the species lists for the subplot data, which have already been generated.
 - Most of the codes are unknowns or descriptions.
+- Output written directly from R and edited in a new file.